 - 3. Wrap the breast in cheesecloth and knot the cloth at both ends.
 Using sturdy household tape (duct tape works well), attach one end of the cheesecloth to the top of the refrigerator interior or hang the breast from a high refrigerator shelf.
 Place a small rimmed plate or dish beneath it.
 Let the duck cure until it feels firm but not dry, about 2 weeks.
 Thinner or smaller breasts will take less time.
 Start checking after a week or so.

 - 4. Using a sharp carving knife, slice the duck prosciutto paper thin or as thin as possible.
-Drape ribbons of the prosciutto onto a plate and serve.
-(The very ends of the cured breast will be quite dry.
+Drape ribbons of the prosciutto onto a plate and serve with the melon or figs. (The very ends of the cured breast will be quite dry.
 Save them for flavoring soup.)

 Hungry for more?
 Chow down on these: